 Another way you can cook them is to steam them in a strainer placed inside a pot with a couple of inches of water on the bottom.
 Cover them with a lid and cook for 15 minutes, stirring the apples halfway through the cook time.

 Heat the applesauce to boiling in a stock pot.
 If it's not sweet enough for your taste, you can add some sugar.
 You can also add cinnamon or nutmeg if you prefer.
-The Rome apples were so sweet, we didn't add any flavoring at all.
+The Rome apples and Honeycrisp apples were so sweet, we didn't add any flavoring at all.

 In the meantime, heat your canning jars and lids.
 Fill the canning jars, leaving 1/2 inch head space.
 Wipe the top rim of the jars and screw on the lids.
 Place in the water bath and cook for 20 minutes.
-(In the background of this picture you can see apples steaming in the strainer in a pot.
+(On the right side of this picture you can see apples steaming in the strainer in a pot.
 I took the lid off for this photo.)